Akshaychdev/Akshaychdev/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on,
-   - Building a website for buying and selling used laptops, laptop components
+   - usedbrains- A website to sell  and buy used laptops, spare laptop components
+   - Working on [freecodecamp][freecodecamp] projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
+   - Frontend libraries in freecodecamp.
+   - learning [Vue.js][vue] and [javascript][javascript]
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on: <h4>Open Source Projects</h4>.
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about python, Django, my repo's projects
-- 📫 How to reach me: ...
+- 📫 How to reach me: You can find me on [Linkedin][linkedin], [Discord][discord]: Akshay_wdev#5871.
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: #### Potterhead🧹️, 🎧ARR, 90's kids
 -->

 🧠 learning [javascript][javascript] and [vue.js][vue]